Caregiver Wisdom: The Really Good Caregiver

 Before a moment of caregiving begins I think each person has the right to determine if they can deal with the ill loved one including all their present behaviors and those yet to come.
 There is absolutely nothing wrong with saying that you are not the person to handle the problems of your loved one on a 24/7 basis for whatever reasons.
 Why would it be easy to care for a person who has been extremely difficult all their life?
 Is your being a caregiver going to make that person sweet and easy-going?
 And if someone is difficult today, will their disease make them even more difficult in the future?
 Can you care for this person without denying every other family member their right to live a good life?
 There is no reason to feel guilty because you recognize your strengths and weaknesses.
 Your loved one may be better off not being cared for by you and you may be better off, too!

 Certainly there is no one sure-fire way to care for someone.
 There are so many people who have gone so far beyond what anyone would expect someone to do to care for a loved one.
 I sometimes wonder how changed the caregiver will be when their caregiving days are over and will it be as good or better than before being a caregiver. . . .
 Maybe thinking these things through will help decide what is best for you.
 I certainly hope so.

-FCA started a series of blogs in 2012, called “Caregiver Wisdom.”
-This is the first of those posts sharing heart-felt thoughts and experiences from family caregivers.
+FCA is introducing a new series of blogs, called “Caregiver Wisdom.”
+Today is the first of these posts sharing heart-felt thoughts and experiences from family caregivers.
 Thanks to those caregivers from the Link2Care program offered by FCA and California’s Caregiver Resource Centers for providing the first posts.
 We invite your interaction―questions, comments or insights of your own.
-If you are a caregiver interested in providing advice for a future Caregiver Wisdom post, feel free to contact us at [email protected]with “Caregiver Wisdom” in the subject line.
+If you are a caregiver interested in providing advice for a future Caregiver Wisdom post, feel free to contact us at firstname.lastname@example.org with “Caregiver Wisdom” in the subject line.